JAlcocerT/JAlcocerT/content/blog/dev-email.md

 ### Resend

 People use the Resend API for some contact forms.
+Like with [NUXT ssg](#resend-x-nuxtjs) projects.

 Go to: https://resend.com/signup